kaitersgonnakait/gorelik.net/_posts/2016/2016-10-05-16-days-work-month-the-joys-of-the-hebrew-calendar.md

 I have counted the number of business days during this 31-day period (one day before the New Year plus the entire month of Tishrei) between 1993 and 2020 CE, and this is what we get:

 ![tishrei_working_days](/assets/images/2016/10/tishrei_working_days1.png)

 Overall, this period consists of between 15 to 17 non-working days in a single month (31 days, mind you).
 This is how the working/not-working time during this month looks like this:

 ![tishrei_workign_weeks.png](/assets/images/2016/10/tishrei_workign_weeks.png)

 Now, having some vacation is nice, but this month is absolutely crazy.
 There is not a single full working week during this month.
 It is very similar to constantly interrupted work day, but at a different scale.

 So, next time you wonder why your Israeli colleague, customer or partner barely works during September-October, recall this post.

 (\*) New Year starts in the seventh's month?
 I know this is confusing.
-That's because we number Nissan -- the month of the Exodus from Egypt as the first month. (\*\*)If you are an observing Jew, you should add to this list Fast of Gedalia, but we will omit it from this discussion
+That's because we number Nissan &mdash; the month of the Exodus from Egypt as the first month. (\*\*)If you are an observing Jew, you should add to this list Fast of Gedalia, but we will omit it from this discussion